jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

+The bar chart above shows that the `'30-60 min'` bin contains the highest number of recipes, followed by the`'10-30 min'` bin.
+In contrast, both very short (0-10 minutes) and very long (120+ min) recipes are less common.
+This uneven distribution could partially explain the irregularity in the average ratings, as bins with fewer recipes may have more volatile averages due to smaller sample sizes.

-Next we want to see the relationship between filtered cooking time (times <= 250) and average recipe rating:
+Next, we examined the relationship between filtered cooking time (<= 250 minutes) and average recipe rating:

 <iframe
     src="graphs/fig_5.html"